 If dough is very sticky, add up to 1 additional cup of flour.
 Knead as for bread dough until smooth.
 Cover dough, let rise until doubled, then punch down, knead briefly, and cut into buns.
 Makes about 2 dozen festive buns for baking (see baking instructions below).

-Follow the old fashioned recipe for hot cross buns and place cut buns on cookie sheet and cut a cross in the top of each, then let rise till almost doubled in size.
-Bake at 325°F for 25 minutes, or until golden.
+Follow the traditional hot cross buns recipe, and place your cut buns on cookie sheet.
+Cut a cross in the top of each, then let rise till almost doubled in size.
+Bake at 325°F for 25 minutes, or until golden in color.

-Follow the old fashioned recipe for hot cross buns to prepare buns for the oven, then put a cross on top of each using a little bit of rolled dough and brush on butter and sugar, then bake.
+Follow the traditional hot cross buns recipe to prepare buns for the oven, then put a cross on top of each using a little bit of rolled dough and brush on butter and sugar, then bake as usual.

 Or, with a sharp knife, slit top at right angles or press a cross indentation onto the top of each bun with a long pencil.
 When NEARLY baked, glaze, and dredge the cross thus produced with granulated sugar; repeat glazing and dredging until cross is filled with sugar.
 Complete baking.